BenjaminPritchard/sql_state_machine/README.md

 # sql_state_machine
-example of making a database into a sort of state machine, in a TCP/IP client/server model.

-This code is just throw-away to start to experiment with ideas.
+Example of making a database into a sort of state machine.
+(This code is just throw-away to start to experiment with ideas.)

-* sql_state_engine.c - main engine supporting reading / writing from the database, maintaining a log, and rebuilding the data store from snap shots
-* sql_state_server.c - TCP/IP interface wrapper around the engine
-* client_test.py - simple example client to issue commands to the database

 the data itself consists of only one table, with one column [for illustration purposes]